copilotzhq/dengo/README.md

 - The Deno team for creating an amazing runtime
 - MongoDB for their excellent query API design
-- All our contributors and users
+- All our contributors and testers and future users

 ---